-There is a high threat of civil unrest in Israel, the Gaza Strip and the West Bank and the security situation could deteriorate without warning.
-If you are caught up in military action or civil disorder, it is safest, in the absence of other advice, to remain indoors, monitor the media and obey the instructions of local authorities.
+If you are caught up in military action or civil disorder, it is safest, in the absence of other advice, to remain indoors, monitor the media and adhere to the instructions of local authorities.

 If you are caught up in military action or civil disorder, you should remain in a secure location indoors and monitor the media for information.

 We strongly advise Australians to reconsider their need to travel to areas of Israel within 5 kilometres of the border with the Gaza Strip due to the threat of rocket attack.
 This includes the cities of Sderot, Ashkelon, Ashdod and Be’er Sheva.

 We advise you to reconsider your need to travel to the West Bank, including Bethlehem, East Jerusalem, Jericho and Ramallah, due to the unpredictable security situation.
 You should not enter closed military zones even where these have been in place for an extended period such as in the old city of Hebron.